frank2/quadra/README.md

 ### `+5 {+} x2 {+} -7 {+} v8 {+} n4 = (n4, -2, v6)`

 PEMDAS rules still apply for some reason.
+Why?
+I have no clue.
+I'm literally just making all of this up as I go along and spitballing what feels right.
+I'm trying to throw down nonsense proofs, but, let's face it folks, I'm just leading you in a circle with every "proof" I offer you.

 So we can actually evaluate the problem like this.

 ### `[[[[+5 {+} x2] {+} -7] {+} v8] {+} n4] = (n4, -2, v6)`